Satoshi Ōtomo

-Satoshi Erasmo Ōtomo (大友 慧, Ōtomo Satoshi) is a former Filipino-Japanese footballer who lastly played for Davao Aguilas in the Philippines Football League.
-He previously playing for United Football League team Global. and the Philippines national football team.
+Satoshi Erasmo Ōtomo (大友 慧, Ōtomo Satoshi) is a former footballer who last played for Davao Aguilas in the Philippines Football League.
+He previously playing for United Football League team Global.
+Born in Japan, he made one appearance for the Philippines national football team.

 International career

 Otomo made his debut for the Philippines on November 9, 2014 in a friendly against Thailand in Nakhon Ratchasima as a substitute.
 He entered the pitch on half time.

 Personal life

 Otomo was born to a Japanese father and a Filipino mother.
 His mother hails from Zamboanga.